NikEnotos/HabitTrackerApp/README.md

 ## Features
 ### 📝 Habit Management

-- Create custom habits with personalized titles and descriptions
+- Create custom habits with personalised titles and descriptions
 - Edit existing habits to adjust your goals as you progress
 - Delete habits you no longer wish to track
 - Mark habits as complete with a simple tap